vietlq/ocaml-training/04_modules_functors/048_key_value_storage/README.md

 val get : string -> 'a table -> 'a
 ```

+Ideally for `In_memory_table.init`, we want to have the last param to be of type `unit` and not `string` and then omitted.
+To achieve this, we will need interface rewriting in the next part.

 ### Basic mixed module of on-disk & in-memory implementations

 Check `basicmixedkv.mli` & `basicmixedkv.ml` for details: